 Ensuring safe mobility in and around the home

 We have an in-house Occupational Therapist, Jackie Cooper who will provide expert guidance and advice as to what equipment can help improve safe movement and mobility around your home, whilst minimising falls.
 Jackie is well placed to provide guidance and recommendations on home adaptations that aim to improve the way you live your life in your home.

 Companionship as and when you need it

 Our carers will provide companionship whilst ensuring your privacy is respected.
-We ensure that a perfectly matched carer shares similar values and interests to make life interesting, stimulating and enjoyable, whilst being there for you to support your emotional and
+We ensure that a perfectly matched carer shares similar values and interests to make life interesting, stimulating and enjoyable, whilst being there for you to support your emotional and psychological needs.

 Providing discreet and sensitive personal care